- What is the HIPAA act?

-HIPAA is a comprehensive act that has been enacted for helping both healthcare institutions and patients.
+HIPAA regulation is a comprehensive act that has been enacted for helping both healthcare institutions and patients.
 Thus, understanding why it is important is necessary for both the stakeholders when building HIPAA compliant software.

 For the Patients:

 - No entity can forward any patient information without their consent – Under the HIPAA compliances, only the healthcare professionals can share the patients’ information with stakeholders.
-Also, only those stakeholders who attend the healthcare operations are to be covered under the PHI, this in turn, ensures high confidentiality and privacy levels.
+Also, only those stakeholders who attend the healthcare operations are to be covered under the PHI.
+This in turn, ensures high confidentiality and privacy levels.

 - Billing professionals and prescription vendors cannot send patients’ information forward – Other stakeholders, as mentioned in the above point, are not allowed to send patients’ information forward.

 There are many live examples of how costly it can get for hospitals when they breach the HIPAA compliance – on both financial and image grounds.
-Example, in 2015, a Massachusetts hospital had to pay $218,000 fine for putting the data of more than 500 patients at risk simply because their file sharing application didn’t meet the HIPAA security requirements.
+Example, in 2015, a Massachusetts hospital had to pay a $218,000 fine for putting the data of more than 500 patients at risk simply because their file sharing application didn’t meet the HIPAA security requirements.

 How to Make HIPAA Compliant Mobile Apps?

 Developing HIPAA compliant healthcare apps can at times pose a challenge for the healthcare app developers especially because it asks for a number of modifications on both features and design front.